CoderMattGH/moat-be/README.md

 used to interact with the MOAT client by providing functionality such as leaderboards, score updating and administrative access.

+You can play MOAT here: https://aim.codermatt.com

+You can view the API endpoints here: https://aim-api.codermatt.com

 © 2024 All rights reserved Matthew Dixon.

 ## Requirements